-2.9 Macro : Rate Cycle
+2.9 Macro: Rate Cycle

-- ➢ If, as the market expects, the US finds themselves in a small recession next year, the FED's next step is to cut rates.
+- If, as the market expects, the US finds themselves in a recession next year, the FED's next step is to cut rates.
 How far it cuts rates will depend on the extent of the recession. - If the soft-landing theory becomes a reality, the FED would not be forced to become too accommodating again.
 If, on the other hand, we're facing a hard landing, rates will return to much lower levels.
-But we certainly won't see the rates where we saw them over the last decade.
+But we certainly won't see the rates we saw over the last decade.